natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-16A%20ADF.md

 * Lacks any air-to-ground suspended ordnance whatsoever
 * Internal M61 cannon has a small ammo pool
-* Very poor manoeuvrability at higher speeds (above around 850km/h) due to 9G G limiter ** Staying at these higher speeds is ideal for general combat, but greatly limits manoeuvring and dogfighting ability ** At these speeds, poor nose pointing ability makes it troublesome to lock Sidewinders, get an ACM radar lock, or aim the gun
+* Very poor manoeuvrability at higher speeds (above around 850km/h) due to angle of attack (AOA) limiter ** Staying at these higher speeds is ideal for general air combat, but greatly limits manoeuvring and dogfighting ability ** At these speeds, poor nose pointing ability makes it troublesome to lock Sidewinders, get an ACM radar lock, or aim the gun
 ** Only by going below these speeds (thus getting slow) does ''any'' semblance of dogfighting ability whatsoever begin to be gained
 ** Acceleration can be "too good": Poor high speed manoeuvrability combined with excellent acceleration and energy retention means heavy down-throttling and air braking is practically required to drop below these speeds to dogfight